Terms of Business

-1.2 The quote is based on a visual inspection of the relevant property and on our contractor’s opinion of what is reasonably obvious from such inspection.
+1.2 The quote is based on either; a standard cost based on previous experience, photographs received from the Client or another Supplier, or a visual inspection of the relevant property and on our contractor’s opinion of what is reasonably obvious from such inspection.

 1.3 Quotations are generally free unless we have to instruct a gas safety engineer to attend or an electrical contractor or similar.
 If we need to instruct such a contractor, we will inform you in advance and you will be responsible for the relevant cost.